July 10-11th, 2018

 Registration link – Limit 30 per class

-K-5 ELA: New and Enhanced Strategies for Guided Reading (Instructors Sonia Henry & Stephanie Atchley) (Participants be sure to bring your laptops!)
+K-5 ELA: New and Enhanced Strategies for Guided Reading (Instructors Sonya Henry & Stephanie Atchley) (Participants be sure to bring your laptops!)
 (Pope, Room 306)

 In this two-day workshop, participants will receive all the planning and instructional tools you need to teach guided reading well, from pre-A to fluent, organized around proven Assess-Decide-Guide framework.
 You will learn how to use prompts, discussion starters, teaching points, word lists, intervention suggestions, and more to support all students, including dual language learners and striving readers.
 You will also receive your own copy of the book The Next Step Forward in Guided Reading by Jan Richardson.
 Twenty minutes of daily small-group instruction can change lives.
 Learn how to maximize your time and make them count!